nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 Each `?` says "if this step fails, stop here and return the error."
 No hidden control flow, no forgotten error cases.
 The function signature tells me exactly what can go wrong.

-The `?` operator itself is Rust magic, but the pattern---making errors explicit and composable---that's universal.
-I see it everywhere now: JavaScript Promises, Go's error returns, even optional chaining.
-The principle is the same: make error cases explicit and composable.
+The `?` operator itself is Rust magic, but the pattern---making errors explicit and composable---that's universal: JavaScript Promises, Go's error returns, even optional chaining.
+All of these make error cases explicit and composable.
 Instead of hoping functions won't throw, I design them so they can't hide their failure modes.

 ## Pattern 5: Ownership